-Go Christmas caroling.
+1. Go Christmas caroling.

 If you have stage fright, be sure to have enough people to join you, and you can lip sync if you want to (we won’t tell, we promise).
-Also, bring some invitations to the Christmas Eve service with you and hand them out after your performance.
+Also, bring some invitations to our Christmas Eve services with you and hand them out after your performance.

-Host a hot chocolate and s’mores night.
+2. Host a hot chocolate and s’mores night.

 This can be a surprise event on a cold evening when your neighbors might be walking their dogs or putting up last-minute Christmas decorations on their homes.Or you can make this a planned event where you invite your neighbors to come and join you for a night of warm beverages, sweet treats, and great company.

-Bake homemade goodies.
+3. Bake homemade goodies.

-Deliver Christmas cards with a special treat.
+4. Deliver Christmas cards with a special treat.

 The holiday season is a busy season for all of us, but we always make time to take family photos.
 Most of us are busy right now mailing out Christmas cards to our family and friends.

 Family Christmas cards provide great conversation starters.
 When people open the cards, they will make comments about the pictures of your spouse, children, or pets.
 This is a perfect time to ask questions about their family and to get to know your neighbors.

-Throw a Christmas block party.
+5. Throw a Christmas block party.

 If you are feeling a little adventurous this holiday season, organize a Christmas block party.
 It can be a simple party with appetizers, desserts, and hot beverages where everyone socializes.
 Or you could set up an arts-and-crafts area where neighbors can decorate Christmas ornaments.
 Have your neighbors dress festive and give out a prize for the tackiest holiday attire.

 If you live in a large neighborhood, you could always set up a toy drive where you collect toys for local nonprofit organizations or for needy families in your community.

 Hosting a block party can be as simple or as extravagant as you want it to be.
 The important thing is to organize a block party that creates a fun and safe environment for your neighbors.
 If it is a hit, think about organizing a block party every year during the holiday season.
-Or you could pass the baton to the next neighbor to host the next holiday party.
+Or you could pass the baton to the next neighbor to host next year’s holiday party.